alphagov/govuk-rails-app-template/README.md

 2. Install rspec/rails for testing and remove test/unit

-3. Add a template README.md and LICENSE file
+3. Add a template README.md and LICENCE file

 4. Add a route for a /healthcheck endpoint